sprihag12/Yelp-Recommendation-System/README.md

 # Yelp Recommendation System

 This project was a part of the Big Data and Large-Scale Computing graduate level course (95-869) at Carnegie Mellon University.
 The goal was to explore machine learning tasks in the context of a real-world data set using big data analysis tools.
-It covered the followng:
+We worked on the open dataset provided by Yelp @ https://www.yelp.com/dataset.
+The project covered the followng:

 1.Exploratory Data Analysis
 2.Prediction using tree ensemble methods